The Best Homeschool Resources All in One Place!

 For a great list of picture books to use for History check Homeschool Social Studies!

-If you're looking for a complete homeschool history program that can be used for older students written by someone who knows World History, then be sure to read my interview with Diana Waring author of History Revealed at homeschool World History.
+If you're looking for a complete homeschool history curriculum program that can be used for older students written by someone who knows World History, then be sure to read my interview with Diana Waring author of History Revealed at homeschool World History.

 Below is a video I recorded to explain this page in more detail: